Alternate Sorcerer

 The Sorcerer

-The pale half-elf muttered an incantation under
+The pallid elf muttered an incantation

-his breath, and his shadow came alive, taking the
+under his breath, and his shadow came

-another incantation, and orbs of pulsing arcane acid
+another incantation, and orbs of

-formed in his hands.
-The bandit let out a piercing cry,
+The bandit let out a piercing cry

-As the grass and trees smoldered from the
+As the grass and trees smoldered

-great dragon's fiery blast, the smoke cleared to
+from the dragon's fiery blast, smoke

-reveal a young human man.
-His clothes had been
+cleared to reveal a young human man.

-scorched away to reveal patches of golden scales
+His clothes had been scorched away to reveal

-fingertips.
-The wyrm reeled from the unexpected
+from his fingertips.
+The great wyrm reeled from the

 wield power that rivaled that of a true dragon.